RavoPL/arcade-terminal/README.md

 7. Press 'Enter' to create your local clone

 ### Heroku

+This project was deployed using *Code Institute's Python Terminal* on Heroku.

 After the repository is forked, you can deploy it by following these steps: